 In 2002, Karin opened her own studio, where she developed and taught her unique exercise system, to coax clients' bodies back toward youthful freedom of movement, joint mobility and an upright sprine.

-During this time, Karin’s work with Opera singers led her back to renewing her own studies in voice and music theory, and she rediscovered the joy of singing in small ensembles.
+During this time, Karin’s work with Opera singers inspired her study voice again, and rediscovered the joy of singing in small ensembles.
 Then, fortuitously...

-Peter Mark moved in, just down the hall from Karin's apartment at The Ansonia.
+Peter Mark moved in down the hall from Karin's apartment at The Ansonia.

 Photo by Livia Schappert

-Karin and Peter soon began swapping professional services... an ABL session = a voice coaching session.
-Instantly, they realized they both applied the same logical, underlying principles in their teaching, aiming to instill a lasting ability to use singers' full bodies (including the voice!) with maximum ease, strength, freedom and self-expression.
+Karin and Peter began swapping professional services... an ABL session = a voice coaching session.
+They instantly realized both applied the same logical, underlying principles in their teaching, aiming to instill a lasting ability to use singers' full bodies (including the voice!) with maximum ease, strength, freedom and self-expression.

 This became the basis for co-leading their first workshops, starting in 2019: